 - Income tax charged: 15% to 40% for EU citizens

 Germany has earned a reputation for being an efficient and economically strong nation.
 It offers an excellent environment for someone on a Digital Nomad Visa, particularly in technology-focused cities like Berlin.
+The country earned its 11th ranking on the Global Digital Nomad Index and that its because of its high proficiency in English and high internet speed that makes working remotely a breeze.

 Berlin has a thriving startup scene and cultural diversity.
 Germany’s public transportation system is outstanding, making it convenient to explore the country.
 Additionally, Germany has introduced a Digital Nomad Visa tailor-made for self-employed individuals, making the bureaucratic process more straightforward for non-EU citizens.

-8. Vietnam
+8. Canada

 - Visa: Visitor visa is valid for six months